codr7/eli/README.md

 `_`

 #### Recursion
-`recall` may be used to jump to the start of the current method.
+`recall` may be used to rebind arguments and jump to the start of the current method.
 ```
 (^fib [n a b] Int
   (if (> n 1)